wilson-gv-project/wilson-gv/README.md

 ```

 ⚠️**Attention**⚠️ `setup.sh` script clones specified branches.
 Modify those choices if needed.
 There should be a "branch compatibility checker/integration test" implemented.

+## Update repos configuration

+Use `update.sh` script and `repo_config.txt` with specification of branches /and commits.

+## 🔴 Running tests

+**To run all tests, do the following:**
+- In `wilson_suite` main branch do: `conda env update --file environment_devel.yml --name wilsonsuite` - to install missing libraries (pytest, pytest-cov and rich) - will be done once, to upd environment with libraries for tests
+- Go to `wilson_suite/` and execute `./suitests` script - to run `pytest` in subrepos with tests